 Graphite has a wide variety of properties and uses.
-Prized for its electrical conductivity, thermal conductivity, softness, chemical inertness, heat resistance and lubricity.
-Its applications range from high performance lithium-ion batteries, alkaline batteries, conductive polymers, refractories or brake pads.
+Prized for its electrical conductivity, thermal conductivity, softness, chemical inertness, heat resistance and lubricity, its applications range from high performance lithium-ion batteries, alkaline batteries, conductive polymers, refractories or brake pads.

 Synthetic graphite is produced through a complex process of baking petroleum coke at very high temperatures.
-Synthetic graphite can have a purity of over 99% carbon, and it is used in manufactured products where an extremely pure material is required.
+Synthetic graphite can have a purity of over 99% carbon, and it is used in manufactured products where extremely pure material is required.

 Graphite is extremely soft, cleaves with very light pressure, and has a very low specific gravity.
 It is a good conductor of heat and electricity making it a useful mineral for metallurgy applications and for the production of batteries, amongst many others.

-The 2017 acquisition of the Japanese company Nippon Power Graphite specialized in graphite coating technologies widened our graphite portfolio to include carbon coated graphite using a proprietary chemical vapour deposition process (CVD coating).
+The 2017 acquisition of the Japanese company Nippon Power Graphite specialized in graphite coating technologies widened our graphite portfolio to include carbon-coated graphite using a proprietary chemical vapour deposition process (CVD coating).

 In the automotive industry, Imerys synthetic graphites are prized solutions for the production of lithium-ion batteries used to power new-generation electric vehicles, where they boost energy density and shorten charging times.
-In hybrid vehicles, Imerys combined graphite-carbon black additives improve electrical conductivity, life cycle and charge acceptance of advanced lead-acid batteries used in cars equipped with start-stop function and recovery of brake energy, and in micro hybrid cars.
+In hybrid vehicles, Imerys combined graphite-carbon black additives improve electrical conductivity, life cycle and charge acceptance of advanced lead-acid batteries used in cars equipped with start-stop function and recovery of brake energy, and in micro-hybrid cars.
 Graphites are also used in the production of thermally conductive polymers used more and more as a metal replacement in the production of automotive parts.

 In alkaline batteries, highly crystalline Imerys graphite powders boost the electrical conductivity, mechanical stability and processability of cathode rings and graphite dispersions are used on the inner surface of the battery to increase electrical conductivity and corrosion resistance.